SOFI Disclosures

 The Statement of Financial Interests (“SOFI”) is a conflicts disclosure.

+The annual SOFI disclosure covers a limited scope of potential conflicts, such as sources of income, gifts, and affiliated businesses.
 By law, the people have a right to be assured that the financial interests of those who hold or seek public office do not conflict with the public trust.

 Who Needs to File?